Where We Be

 Sally is a practicing Muslim and takes Ramadan

-seriously, not eating or even taking a sip of
+seriously, not eating or taking even a sip of

 water during the entire day until sunset.
 She